NVIDIA/aistore/sys/README.md

 - default: `runtime.NumCPU()`
 - container override: cgroup-based CPU quota when detected

+The package employs prioritized capability detection:

+1. Attempt cgroup v2 (cpu.max) parsing.
-Today, Linux CPU counting prefers cgroup v2 quota (`cpu.max`) and falls back to cgroup v1 quota/period.
+2. Fall back to cgroup v1 (`cpu.cfs_quota_us`).
+3. If both fail or are missing, fallback to host runtime.NumCPU().

+Errors from both v1 and v2 paths are aggregated and reported to stderr.

 ### Utilization model